-News agencies claim that Russia and Belarus seem to have taken the path of integration again.
-At the present stage, relations between the allied states are really similar to truly breakthrough ones.
-Some immediately spoke that Russia managed to “pull out” Belarus from the tenacious embraces of the West and put them in its arms.
-Of course, this situation can not but rejoice, but I would like in more detail to touch on the causes of the unexpectedly “flared up” brotherly love.
+News Agencies say Russia and Belarus seem to be on the path to integration again.
+At this stage, relations between allied states are really similar to truly breakthrough ones.
+Some immediately started talking that Russia managed to “pull” Belarus out of the tenacious embrace of the West and wrap it in its arms.
+Of course, this situation cannot but rejoice, but I would like to touch on the reasons for the unexpectedly “erupted” brotherly love in more detail.

 The thing is that the Russian side is collecting lower prices for the supply of gas to Belarus, starting next year.
 It might look like a sweeping gesture of help from an older brother to a younger one.
 However, one should not think that the deal is made only for the benefit of Belarus alone.
 The price discount on Russian gas was linked to the sale to Gazprom of half of the stake in Beltransgaz.
 This means that now Russia is becoming a serious player in the Belarusian transit market for Russian gas.
 In other words, the transaction is similar to the way a neighbor sells honey to a neighbor, so that he gives it to the bees to fly quietly through his section.
 In principle, the deal suits both Russia and Belarus, and if this is indeed the case, then we can only welcome the agreement.